top of page

 If for any reason the electric door lock isn't working, look to the right of the front door, under the electric meter, and you'll see a lock box, to which you will also be given the code.

-There are two house keys in the box.
+There is are two house keys in the box.
 I suggest you take one key from the box, to use during your stay, and leave the other one in the box, just in case you either lose your key or forget to return it to the box after your stay.

 That way there's always, at least, one key in the box.